 In combination these three fields accounted for 4,816 people in total or 38.1% of the local workers.

 In comparison, Queensland employed 4.0% in Agriculture, Forestry and Fishing; 11.1% in Construction and 12.6% in Health Care and Social Assistance.

 The major differences between the jobs held by the full-time equivalent local workers of the Scenic Rim Regional Council and Queensland were:

-- Health Care and Social Assistance (+158 full-time equivalent local workers)
+- Education and Training (+167 full-time equivalent local workers)